The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 The gel layers applied on top

-When curing isn’t done properly, the connection between these layers is weakened.
-A gap can form between any two of these surfaces—most often between the base coat and the gel.
 That microscopic space becomes vulnerable to water infiltration, especially during everyday routines like hand washing or showering.
 And once water becomes trapped beneath the surface, it creates the perfect environment for bacteria and fungus to grow.

-Uncured gel is soft and tacky—meaning it can’t fully adhere to the base.
-Over-cured gel, on the other hand, becomes brittle and inflexible, and can start to chip easily.
-In both cases, what’s compromised isn’t just the manicure that should act as a shield—it’s your nail health.
+Uncured gel manicures are soft and tacky—meaning it can’t fully adhere to the base.
+Over-cured gel manicures, on the other hand, become brittle and inflexible, and can start to chip easily.
+In both cases, what’s compromised isn’t just the gel manicure that should act as a shield—it’s your nail health.

-At Atelier Anaiis, we take the time to understand your nails—not just in a single appointment, but over the course of many.
-That’s what allows us to refine our approach, layer by layer, and ensure that each cure is complete, each seal is secure, and each manicure protects—not exposes—you.
+That’s what allows us to refine our approach, layer by layer, and ensure that each cure is complete, each seal is secure, and each gel manicure protects—not exposes—you.

-6. The Gel Was Improperly Soaked Off
+6. The Gel Manicure Was Improperly Soaked Off

 Her bridal nail transformation: complete.